udayvir-singh/pass-menu/README.md

 action(Autofill) :type Username :tab :type Password :clip OTP
 ```

-The following sections go into more detail about each component of the syntax.
+The following sections provide more details about each component of the syntax.

-## Password line
+## Password Line

 ```
 correct-horse-battery-staple
 ```

 The first line of the passfile is called the password line if it isn't
-a field, an otpauth URI or an action.
+a field, an otpauth URI, or an action.
 The password line is treated the
 same as a field with `Password` as the key.

 The above example can also be converted to a field.
-Hence, the following is same as the above example:
+Hence, the following is the same as the above example:

 ```
 Password: correct-horse-battery-staple